 We are set up to be independent by law.
 The Independent Adjudicator and Chief Executive is appointed by the OIA Board.
-The majority of Board members are independent of the university sector.
+The majority of Board members are independent of the HE provider sector.

 The Independent Adjudicator and Chief Executive and the independent Board members are appointed under the Nolan Rules of fair and open competition.
-The OIA is funded by the universities but the way that we are funded does not influence the Decisions we make.
-University subscriptions originally come from public funding.
+The OIA is funded by the HE providers, but the way that we are funded does not influence the Decisions we make.
+HE provider subscriptions originally come from public funding.

 Internal Complaints or Appeals Procedure

-Before bringing a complaint to the OIA, a student must complete the university's internal complaints or appeals procedures to give the university the chance to resolve the issue internally.
-These procedures vary from university to university and if you are unsure about your university's procedures you should be able to obtain information from your students' union, university handbook or website.
+Before bringing a complaint to the OIA, a student must complete the HE provider's internal complaints or appeals procedures to give the HE provider the chance to resolve the issue internally.
+These procedures vary from provider to provider and if you are unsure about your provider's procedures you should be able to obtain information from your students' union, HE provider handbook or website.